CrossWordBench: Evaluating the Reasoning Capabilities of LLMs and LVLMs with Controllable Puzzle Generation: Abstract

 \section{Abstract}

-Existing reasoning evaluation frameworks for Large Language Models (LLMs) and Large Vision-Language Models (LVLMs) predominantly either assess text-based reasoning or vision-language understanding capabilities, with limited dynamic interplay between textual and visual constraints.
-To address this limitation, we introduce \benchmarkname{}, a benchmark designed to evaluate the reasoning capabilities of both LLMs and LVLMs through the medium of crossword puzzles---a task requiring multimodal adherence to semantic constraints from \textbf{text-based clues} and intersectional constraints from \textbf{visual grid structures}. \benchmarkname{} leverages a controllable puzzle generation framework that produces puzzles in multiple formats (\textit{text} and \textit{image}) and offers different evaluation strategies ranging from direct puzzle solving to interactive modes.
-Our extensive evaluation of over 20 models reveals that reasoning LLMs outperform non-reasoning models substantially by effectively leveraging crossing-letter constraints.
+Existing reasoning evaluation frameworks for Large Language Models (LLMs) and Large Vision-Language Models (LVLMs) predominantly assess either text-based reasoning or vision-language understanding capabilities, with limited dynamic interplay between textual and visual constraints.
+To address this limitation, we introduce \benchmarkname{}, a benchmark designed to evaluate the reasoning capabilities of both LLMs and LVLMs through the medium of crossword puzzles---a task requiring multimodal adherence to semantic constraints from \textbf{text-based clues} and intersectional constraints from \textbf{visual grid structures}. \benchmarkname{} leverages a controllable puzzle generation framework that produces puzzles in two formats (\textit{text} and \textit{image}), supports adjustable difficulty through prefill ratio control, and offers different evaluation strategies, ranging from direct puzzle solving to interactive modes suitable for agentic evaluation.
+Our extensive evaluation of over 20 models reveals that reasoning LLMs substantially outperform non-reasoning models by effectively leveraging crossing-letter constraints.
 We further demonstrate that LVLMs struggle with the task, showing a strong correlation between their puzzle-solving performance and grid-parsing accuracy.
-Our findings offer insights into the limitations of the reasoning capabilities of current LLMs and LVLMs, and provide an effective approach for creating multimodal constrained tasks for future evaluations.
+Our findings highlight the limitations of the reasoning capabilities of current LLMs and LVLMs, and provide an effective approach for creating multimodal constrained tasks for future evaluations.